 Dr. Julie Gerberding is Executive Vice President and Chief Patient Officer at Merck, where she is responsible for patient engagement, communications, policy, philanthropic and other functions.
 She joined Merck in 2010 as president of Merck Vaccines.
 Dr. Gerberding previously served as Director of the U.S. Centers for Disease Control and Prevention (CDC) from 2002 to 2009.

-Congressman Ami Bera represents California’s 7th Congressional District and is the Vice Ranking Member on the House Foreign Affairs Committee.
+Congressman Ami Bera represents California’s 7th Congressional District.
+Rep. Bera serves on the House Committee on Foreign Affairs, including as Chair of the Subcommittee on Oversight and Investigations, and is the Vice Chair of the House Committee on Science, Space, and Technology.
 Before being elected to Congress, Rep. Bera practiced medicine, served as Chief Medical Officer for Sacramento County, directed care management at a seven-hospital system, and taught medicine at the University of California, Davis.

 Congresswoman Susan W. Brooks represents the Fifth District of Indiana and uses her background as a former Deputy Mayor of Indianapolis and U.S. Attorney to improve jobs, health and homeland security.
 She serves on the House Energy and Commerce Committee where she focuses on mental health, substance abuse, biodefense and telecommunications issues.
-As Chairwoman of the House Ethics Committee, she works with her colleagues to restore confidence in Congress.
+She is a member of the Health, the Communications and Technology, and the Oversight and Investigations subcommittees.

 Steve Davis, president and CEO of PATH, is a social innovator and global health problem-solver who has been both a human rights lawyer and internet pioneer.
 Before joining PATH, Steve was director of Social Innovation at McKinsey & Company, CEO of the global digital media firm Corbis, and interim director of the Infectious Disease Research Institute.